vsuo/03-Getting-and-Cleaning-Data/CodeBook.md

 5	.STANDING
 6	.LAYING

-5.	y_train
+##5.	y_train
 This dataset contains training data corresponding to activity label.
-Allowed values for this dataset is number between 1 and 6.
+Allowed values for this dataset is number between 1 and ##6.
 This contains total of 10299 observations of 1 variable (activity label)
-Activity Label		1
+###Activity Label		1
 1	.WALKING
 2	.WALKING_UPSTAIRS
 3	.WALKING_DOWNSTAIRS